Unforgettable Live Performances of the Late 70s and Early 80s

 Now Yearbook 78 vinyl cover

-It is worth noting that the limited editions (vinyl and hardback) usually sell-out, and if you don’t want to pay a premium tracking down more expensive copies on Discogs or eBay, if you are interested, get your pre-order in.
+It is worth noting that the limited editions (vinyl and hardback) usually sell-out, and if you don’t want to pay a premium tracking down more expensive copies on Discogs or eBay, if you are interested, get your order in quick!

 1978 was a great year for so many genres.
 Look at the new wave hits (mostly congregating on LP 2 side B and CD disc 2).
 Siouxsie and The Banshees debut single Hong Kong Garden jostles for attention with The Clash’s (White Man) In Hammersmith Palais, an early classic from The Jam with the chilling Down In The Tube Station At Midnight, alongside one of Ian Dury and The Blockheads finest singles What A Waste.
 The Bruce Springsteen / Patti Smith song Because The Night is a track that sounds as powerful today as it did back in 1978.
 Great music is timeless.